Students applying for accommodations at TBCC should follow these steps:

 RESOLVING CONCERNS WITH GENERAL COLLEGE STAFF, PROGRAMS, DEPARTMENTS, AND ORGANIZATIONS

 You are encouraged to discuss your concerns with your Disability Services advisor.
 Your advisor can assist you in resolving concerns by clarifying your concerns and facilitating communication with any staff person, program, department, or organization.
-Any concerns that are not resolved must be reported to the Director of Student Services.
+Any concerns that are not resolved must be reported to the Vice President of Student Services.

 RESOLVING DISCRIMINATION CONCERNS OUTSIDE OF THE COLLEGE